RobRendell/gTove/README.md

 ## Plans/TODO

 * TabletopViewComponent refactor
-  * Minis (and maps?) are not finalising their snap position onGestureEnd before saving the scenario.
-  * Move screenControlPanelAndTabletop diceBagOpen, showPiecesRoster to TabletopState, rationalise TabletopMovableWindows
   * Tooltip hover text isn't displaying on hover properly.
 * Move THREE components into a separate threeComponents folder?
 Need to check with barabaka
 * Outline shader for selected minis/maps/templates?